 In April 2015, the FASB issued Accounting Standards Update No. 2015-03, Interest - Imputation of Interest (Subtopic 835-30) ("ASU 2015-03"), which simplifies the presentation of debt issuance costs by requiring debt issuance costs related to a recognized debt liability to be presented in the balance sheet as a direct deduction from the debt liability rather than as an asset.
 ASU 2015-03 is effective for annual reporting periods after December 15, 2015, including interim periods within that reporting period, with early adoption permitted for financial statements that have not been previously issued.
 Upon adoption, ASU 2015-03 must be applied retrospectively to all prior reporting period presented.
-We adopted and applied this standard to our consolidated financial statements for the years ended December 31, 2015, 2014 and 2013; there was not a material impact to our financial position or results of operations as a result of the adoption of this standard.
+We adopted and applied this standard to all consolidated financial statements presented and there was not a material impact to our financial position or results of operations as a result of the adoption of this standard.